dudebing99/Blog/config.md

       <n>y = key expires in n years
 Key is valid for?
 (0)
 Key does not expire at all
-Is this correct? (y/N)
-Key is valid for?
-(0)
-Key does not expire at all
 Is this correct? (y/N) y

 You need a user ID to identify your key; the software constructs the user ID